nsrau/azure-docs.it-it/articles/automation/automation-dsc-onboarding.md

     Add-AzureAccount
     Add-AzureRmAccount

-    # fill in correct values for your VM / Automation Account here
+    # fill in correct values for your VM/Automation account here
     $VMName = ""
     $ServiceName = ""
     $AutomationAccountName = ""